resetroot99/The-FAIL-Kit/AUDIT_RUNBOOK.md

 Run all 50 cases.
 Track trends.
 Fix high-severity failures.

 ### Weekly (Production)
-Run a subset (10-15 critical cases) against production.
+Run Level 1 (10 smoke test cases) against production.
 Verify gates are working.

 ### Post-Incident (Always)
 Convert the incident into a regression test.
 Add to your suite.
 Run it.